-- transfer duties or land registry charges: These taxes and duties are paid to the French State and to local authorities for each change of owner.
+- Transfer duties or land registry charges: These taxes and duties are paid to the French State and to local authorities for each change of owner.
 They vary according to the nature of the property and its geographical location.
-In the most frequent case (purchase of a built property for residential purposes), these taxes and duties represent approximately 5.80% of the purchase price.
-In the case of a commercial or office building in the Paris region, they will be about 6.41%, Finally, in the case of a new building sold by a professional, they will be 0.715%, calculated on the price without VAT, in which case the sale will be subject to VAT. - "Contribution de sécurité immobilière": this tax on property transaction formalities represents 0.1% of the purchase price. - Notary's fees: The remuneration of the notaries on the seller's and buyer's sides will depend on the nature of the final deed of sale.
-In most cases, it represents 0.814% of the purchase price, excluding VAT.
-It is payable in entirety by the buyer and is divided between the notaries. - Miscellaneous disbursements: These are the sums paid by the notary on behalf of the client both to pay the various service providers (for example the surveyor) and to pay the cost of the documents requested by the notary (mortgage status report, titles deed etc.).
+In the most frequent case (purchase of a built property for residential purposes), these taxes and duties amount to approximately 5.80% of the purchase price.
+In the case of a commercial or office building in the Paris region, they will be about 6.41%, Finally, in the case of a new building sold by a professional, they will be 0.715%, calculated on the price without VAT, in which case the sale will be subject to VAT. - "Contribution de sécurité immobilière": this tax on property transaction formalities amounts to 0.1% of the purchase price. - Notary's fees: The remuneration of the notaries on the seller's and buyer's sides will depend on the nature of the final deed of sale.
+In most cases, it represents 0.8% of the purchase price, excluding VAT.
+Unless provided differently, it is entirely borne by the buyer and is divided between the notaries - Miscellaneous disbursements: These are the sums paid by the notary on behalf of the client both to pay the various service providers (for example the surveyor) and to pay the cost of the documents requested by the notary (mortgage status report, titles deed etc.).